Tol1ve/MM-CTR-MMCTRers/README.md

 **You can also modify our model and parameters as you want it by changing  ./config/DIN_attn_emb_v3**

+⚠️ **Notice, we upload some different version of models we have tried. the final model we use for the competition is at ./src/DIN_att_emb_rms.py**
 ---

 ## 💬 4.
 Discussion